StanleyKinnokChan/Python/Tableau related/Download Tableau Workbooks From Server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This script helps download a list of Tableau dashboard from tableau Server via Personal access token (PAT).The downloaded dashboard will have "_<current_date>" suffix attached to the dashboard name.
+This script automates the download of Tableau dashboards from a Tableau Server using a Personal Access Token (PAT).
+The downloaded dashboards will have a suffix in the format of `_<current_date>` attached to their names, making it easy to track when they were downloaded.

-Usage cases:
+#### Use Cases

-In Tableau server, "Dashboard version" only will be created if a dashboard is re-published and overwrite the previous one.
-However, if you fully refresh data extract, no version of the dashbaord with the old extract will be kept.
-If you want to revert the data back to previous version connected the dashboard, you need to ask the data engineer to repopulate the data from the snapshot, re-extract the data, reset the parameter, re-validate the data rendered in the dashboard.
-What we can do is to download the dashbaord before the refresh take place.
-If the latest version is not satisfied, we can just republish the downloaded dashboard.
+In Tableau Server, a "Dashboard Version" is only created when a dashboard is republished, overwriting the previous one.
+However, if you only refresh the data extract, no version of the dashboard with the old data is retained.
+This can be problematic if you need to revert the dashboard to a previous data state.

-P.S.
-I write the functions inside a class so that more function may be added in the futher if I have time.
+To avoid this, you can use this script to download the dashboard before refreshing the extract.
+If the latest version after the refresh is unsatisfactory, you can simply republish the downloaded version, saving significant time and effort compared to requesting a data engineer to restore snapshots and rebuild the data.

+## Additional Features and Notes

+- **Extensibility**: The script is designed with a class structure, allowing for additional functions to be added in the future.
-P.S.2 You can add the function so that the downloaded dashboards can be then saved in somewhere else as backup and development history (e.g. SharePoint, S3...)
+- **Backup Capability**: You can extend the script to store the downloaded dashboards as a backup or for development history in locations such as SharePoint, S3, etc.

-P.S.3 You can schedule the run of the script or set to be a part of data pipeline so that the dashboards are backuped after the extract refresh is done.
+- **Automation**: The script can be scheduled to run automatically or integrated into a data pipeline, ensuring that dashboards are backed up immediately after a data extract refresh.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>